DavidDock/cheers-to-beers/README.md

 There are two issues remaining after initial release of the website:
 About page edit -  this will allow admin to log in as admin in the frontend and edit the message and title without going to the backend.
-See contact messages - Again this will allow adin to log in on the front end and see the contact messages created.
+See contact messages - Again this will allow admin to log in on the frontend and see the contact messages created.

-Other future Implementaions:
+Other future Implementations:
 Allow members to see who follows them.
 Allow members to see who stared or cheered their posts.
 Allow members to have direct message conversations with other members.